ALBURY HISTORY SOCIETY - ALL ABOUT ALBURY

 Brook Crossing had catch points and a wooden Box while South Eastern Railway operated Chilworth and Albury Station.

-A Portsmouth extension to the Guildford and Reigate Railway was mooted in the mid 1800s, running from Little London, across Brook Hill and through Blackheath.
+A Portsmouth extension to the Guildford and Reigate Railway was mooted in the 1870s, running from Little London, across Brook Hill and through Blackheath.

 Jessie's Seat, a topiary pheasant at Lockner, marks the 1892 death of guard Henry Wicks.
 North Downs Line history by Alan Edwards is here.